-WASHINGTON, D.C. — The International Centre for Settlement of Investment Disputes (ICSID) on May 16 announced that it will hold a hearing on jurisdiction and the merits in an arbitration commenced by a Guernsey mining company against the Republic of Guinea in relation to the alleged revocation of mining titles (BSG Resources Limited, BSG Resources [Guinea] Limited and BSG Resources] Guinea] SARL v.
-Republic of Guinea, No. ARB/14/22, ICSID).
+WASHINGTON, D.C. — The International Centre for Settlement of Investment Disputes (ICSID) on June 20 announced that it is inviting nonparties in an arbitration commenced by a resource company against the government of Canada to submit amicus curiae briefs in accordance with the statement of the North American Free Trade Agreement (NAFTA) Commission (Lone Pine Resources Inc. v.
+The Government of Canada, No. UNCT/15/2, ICSID).

-WASHINGTON, D.C. — Chevron Corp. on May 15 filed a brief in the U.S. Supreme Court arguing that, with regard to the petition for writ of certiorari filed by a group of Ecuadorian residents and their attorney who challenge a fraud ruling with regard to an $18.5 billion judgment they previously won against the company, there is no legal issue warranting the Supreme Court’s review (Steven Donziger, et al. v.
+WASHINGTON, D.C. — The U.S. Supreme Court on June 19 refused to hear the appeal of a group of Ecuadorian residents and their attorney, who challenged a fraud ruling with regard to an $18.5 billion judgment they previously won against Chevron Corp. for injuries they had alleged were caused by the company’s oil field operations in Ecuador (Steven Donziger, et al. v.
 Chevron Corporation, No. 16-1178, U.S. Sup.).

 HAMBURG, Germany — The president of the International Tribunal for the Law of The Sea (ITLOS) on June 12 issued the annual report for the tribunal, noting several important rulings and appointments.

 WASHINGTON, D.C. — A District of Columbia federal judge on June 13 entered a default ruling against the Republic of Cabo Verde and granted a finance company's petition to confirm a $190,098.12 award against it, finding that Cabo Verde failed to respond to the petition or present any arguments as to why the award should not be enforced (Sterling Merchant Finance Ltd. v.
 Republic of Cabo Verde, No. 16-1285, D. D.C., 2017 U.S. Dist.
 LEXIS 90434).